MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-release-notes.md

 Many of the functions handled in Compliance Manager can now be done in Compliance Score.
 However some functions still live in Compliance Manager.
 Keep these points in mind as you work with Compliance Score and Compliance Manager during public preview:

  - **Creating templates for assessments**:
-   - Users must go to Compliance Manager to create new templates and modify existing [templates](working-with-compliance-manager.md#templates).
+   - Users must go to Compliance Manager to [create new templates and modify existing templates](working-with-compliance-manager.md#templates).
-   - When creating a template, you must include Dimensions for both **Product** and **Certification** to ensure your template displays in Compliance Score.
+   - New templates must include Dimensions for both **Product** and **Certification**.
  - **Setting permissions**: Compliance Score users who didn't already have permissions in Compliance Manager need their permissions set in the Microsoft 365 compliance center ([learn more](compliance-score-setup.md#set-user-permissions-and-assign-roles)).
 - **Transfer of data**: organizations with data in Compliance Manager will see that data in Compliance Score, and the same is true the other way around.
 - **Signing in to Compliance Manager from Compliance Score**: if a user is signed in to Compliance Score and selects a link to go to Compliance Manager, the user won't have to sign in again.
 After clicking the link, a new tab opens in your browser featuring a dialogue box.
 In the top section with the header, "Already a Microsoft cloud services customer?
 Sign in to your account," select the **Sign In** button to automatically sign in to Compliance Manager.